-A guide to FreeAgent's functionality for subcontractors who are using the Construction Industry Scheme (CIS).
+A guide to FreeAgent's functionality for sole trader and limited company subcontractors who are using the Construction Industry Scheme (CIS).

 How to enable CIS

 Tap your name and select 'Settings' from the drop-down menu.

 In the ‘Accounting, Tax and VAT’ section, choose ‘Construction Industry Scheme’